muhaochen/bilingual_dictionaries/README.md

 ## Learning to Represent Bilingual Dictionaries

-This is the repository for BilDRL.
+This is the repository for BilDRL: Learning to Represent Bilingual Dictionaries.
 This repository contains the source code and links to some datasets used in our paper.
+Particularly for the datasets, in addition to *bilingual lexical definitions* extracted from Wiktionary between English-French and English-Spanish, we also provide a cleaned set of *monolingual lexical definitions* for English, French and Spanish.

 Environment: